shakfu/chuck-max/README.md

 ## TODO

+- [ ] Add Windows Support.

-- [ ] More error checking!!!
+- [ ] More error checking!!

-- [ ] Add editor support for double-click to edit, etc.. or via filewatcher
+- [ ] Add editor support code editor: double-click to edit, etc.. or via filewatcher

 - [ ] Flesh out API (add all messages).
 Learn from the miniAudicle code.

-- [ ] Add support for events and callbacks: ChucKDesigner has python callbacks, perhaps use lua or js via an extension?

 - [ ] Package chugins and scripts in a self-contained signed and notarized external bundle